AdaCompNUS/CS4278-5478-MotionPlanning/README.md

-# CS4278/CS5478 Assignment 3: Planning
+# CS4278/CS5478 Homework Assignment: Mobile Robot Motion Planning

-This is the assignment 3 of *CS4278/CS5478, Intelligent Robots: Algorithms and Systems, Spring 2020*.
 In this assignment, you will be working on planning algorithms for controlling the robot to navigate on a 2D map.
 The decription to the assignment can be found [here](./files/writeup.pdf).

 In this README, we provide information about how to run your code and generate output for submission.